Fergus, one of our purebred Perendale rams (on the right), standing next to his seven-month-old Perendale x Cheviot son

 History: Our flock started with adult ewes that were mostly a cross between two breeds: Border Cheviots and Perendale sheep, while our rams are purebred Perendales.
 Perendales are very rare in North America.
-Most or all such that we know of are descended from purebred Perendale sheep originally imported by Norlaine Schultz in Maryland before quarantine restrictions made it impossible to import live sheep.
+Most or all such that we know of are descended from purebred Perendale sheep originally imported from New Zealand by Norlaine Schultz in Maryland before quarantine restrictions made it impossible to import live sheep.
 Before dispersing her flock, Norlaine sold Perendale breeding stock to flocks that included some in Maryland (Linda Tesdahl, Lazy Ewe Farm), Utah (a flock since dispersed), California (Marta Sullivan; flock now dispersed), and Jill Hackett (Ferndale Farms in Humboldt County, California), among others.
+Several U. S. breeders have continued to work on improving Perendale sheep in the United States and maintaining genetic diversity by importing semen from top rams in New Zealand.
 At Lucky Lane Farm, we are committed to educating shepherds about the advantages of this wonderful breed of sheep.

 Cora, a natural colored (NC, AKA “black”) yearling ewe.
 Most of our NC sheep lighten in color as they age, although Cora so far is retaining her dark color.